In this blog series we’ve examined Five Myths of Apache Spark Optimization. But one final, bonus myth remains unaddressed:

 - Instance Rightsizing

-- Manual application tuning
+- Manual Application Tuning

 - Spark Dynamic Allocation

-The fundamental gap with all of these options is that none of these solutions addresses the significant waste inherent within Apache Spark applications.
-Instead, all of these solutions are infrastructure-level optimizations.
 Optimization at the infrastructure level saves money at the hardware layer and ensures the best financial return on an infrastructure investment.
 But only about 60 percent of the waste in a cloud environment exists at the infrastructure level.

-Figure 1: Only about 60 percent of the waste in a cloud environment exists at the infrastructure level.
+Figure 1: Only about 60 percent of the optimization tasks done for resources and cost exists at the infrastructure level.

 As we’ve seen in this series, developers must request a certain allocation level of memory and CPU for their applications, and they typically request resources to accommodate peak usage; otherwise their applications get killed.
-However, most applications run at peak provisioning levels for only a small fraction of time, which results in most applications having extra resource provisioning—or waste—built in from the start.

 The Challenge of Overprovisioning

 On average, typical applications can be overprovisioned by 30 to 50 percent or sometimes more.
-The FinOps Foundation recently reported that reducing waste has become a top priority among cloud practitioners, while the Flexera State of the Cloud 2023 report found that cloud spend overran budget by an average of 18 percent in their surveyed enterprises, resulting in nearly a third of cloud spend going to waste every day.
+The FinOps Foundation recently reported that reducing overprovisioning waste has become a top priority among cloud practitioners, while the Flexera State of the Cloud 2023 report found that cloud spend overran budget by an average of 18 percent in their surveyed enterprises, resulting in nearly a third of cloud spend going to waste every day.

-That’s a lot of waste!
+That’s a lot of underutilized resources going attributing to wasted spend!

-Capacity Optimizer Gives Time Back to Your Developers
+Pepperdata Capacity Optimizer Gives Time Back to Your Developers

 As with any solution, there are some things that Capacity Optimizer does not do (and in this case, what we don’t do may be very helpful!):